-During the prayer the guests should sing to the Virgin the traditional “Marian chants”.
+During the prayer the guests sing to the Virgin the traditional “Marian chants”.
 Most of these songs are properly Nicaraguan and many of them are legacy of the composer from Masaya, Alejandro Vega Matus.
-One of the most popular songs of this date but not of Nicaraguan origin is “Del cielo ha bajado”, known internationally as “Ave de Lourdes” that is originally from Lourdes, France.
+One of the most popular songs, but not from Nicaraguan origin, is “Del cielo ha bajado”, known internationally as “Ave de Lourdes” from Lourdes, France.